 Next, learn from my mistakes.
 Make sure your needle isn’t going to hit the foot by doing a few test stitches with the handwheel.
-And don’t start sewing at max speed immediately.
+And, don’t start sewing at max speed immediately.
 I really don’t recommend going much above medium speed, to be honest.

-Knits, not so much.
-I can get both my sewing machines to sew knits pretty well with some special TLC, but no matter what I did with the foot, the cutter part of it just wouldn’t leave a clean edge where it cut.
-This was a bummer because sewing knits is one of the main reasons I trek to the library to use their serger.
+Knits, not so awesome.
+I can get sewing machines to sew knits pretty well with some special TLC, but no matter what I did with the foot, the cutter part of it just wouldn’t leave a clean edge where it cut.
+Especially jersey knits that roll at the edges.

 If given the choice, I’d still buy the Brother side cutter presser foot again.
 It’s shaved a ton of time off many of my sewing projects due to its convenience and neat features.
 I’m also a hoarder of all things sewing-related.
 (See all my sewing supplies named and pictured here!)

-As such, I also heartily recommend the Brother side cutter foot to you as well.
+As such, I also recommend the Brother side cutter foot to you as well.
 My three main takeaways, though, are:

 1. Make sure you know how to use it and where to place the fabric when you start sewing.
 This will save you a ton of setup time and decrease user error!